avances123/chef-geodjango/README.md

 Make sure you customize `cookbooks/database/attributes/default.rb` to use your actual database user and database name.

+This cookbook depends on the following cookbooks:

+ * build-essential
+ * database
+ * postgresql

 <!--- TODO: Update Vagrant instructions.

 To try the setup out, do: